HomeDevopsLab/LAB00-cloudinit-templates/excercises/01-ansible-basics/Readme.md

 ```

 > [!TIP]
 > `ansible_host` and `ansible_user` are connection variables.
-They are available by default. `ansible_host` can be used to provide ip address of the target, when ho dns name is configured yet.
+They are available by default. `ansible_host` can be used to provide IP address of the target, when no DNS name is configured yet.

 ## Ansible Installation